Attendance

 Leave of Absence

-Generally, the Government does not consider a need or desire for a holiday or leave of absence for the purposes of leisure or recreation to be an exceptional circumstance.
+- Generally, a need or desire for a holiday or other absence for the purpose of leisure and recreation would not constitute an exceptional circumstance.

-A leave of absence request form must be completed and can be collected from the school office or found on the policy page of the school website here.
-The request must be submitted as soon as possible and no later than a week before the date of absence.
+A leave of absence request form can be collected from the school office or found on the policy page of the school website here.

 Academy Closure